codecrafters-io/build-your-own-shell/stage_descriptions/background-jobs-07-rq2.md

 ### Tests

-The tester will execute your program:
+The tester will execute your program like this:
 ```bash
 $ ./your_program.sh
 ```

-It will create three background jobs:
+It will then create three background jobs:
 ```bash
 $ sleep 500 &
 [1] <pid>